 There is no evidence that the EU is either demonic nor is it inherently evil.
 It is a human system created for the good of the people of all Europe.
 Human systems and projects are not inherently bad.
 You can have good government and bad government, good hospitals and bad hospitals, good churches and bad churches.
 You do not judge anything simply on size (or on words) but on works.

 Many of those who have created and sustained the EU project have been deeply committed Christians who have worked with the project precisely because it has the opportunity of doing good and therefore, from time to time, is Godly work.
 Entry to the Common Market was blocked by DeGaul, in the 1960s.
 Those signing up for inclusion in the then Common Market were people whose Christianity I have admired, in particular, Revd.
 Lord Soper, a Labour peer and the former president of the Methodist Conference.
-Pope Pius XII had also discussed the pros and cons of British membership and in 1962 the British Council of Churches produced a positive report on Britain and Western Europe with a joining of the Common Market in mind.
+In 1962 the British Council of Churches produced a positive report on Britain and Western Europe with a joining of the Common Market in mind.
 In the 1970s a Britain in Europe group had as its patrons the Archbishops of both Canterbury and Westminster, the Moderator of the Free Church Council and the Moderator of the Church of Scotland.
 Basically the churches were behind the movement.